jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

 The two chunks of code above added two new columns to the original data frame, namely **te_score_cd** and **te_score_tl**.
-These technical efficiency scores range between 0 and 1 and indicate how extra yield could have been produced for the observed level of inputs.
+These technical efficiency scores range between 0 and 1 and indicate how much extra yield could have been produced for the observed level of inputs.
 For instance, if the technical efficiency score is equal to 0.2 for a specific field, then that field only produced 20% of what it could have produced with the level of inputs it received.
 The efficiency yield gap is the agronomic equivalent of technical inefficiency when variables used in the stochastic frontier analysis are selected based on concepts of production ecology.
 Thus, Y\ :sub:`TEx` and the efficiency yield gap can be estimated from the technical efficiency scores as follows.

 .. code:: r